Fyb3roptik/swaggomnia/README.md

 ## Description

+THIS IS A DEAD REPO NOW.
+Insomnia should now support this internally.

 Generate Swagger Documentation from Insomnia REST Client.
 <br />
 *This is a fork of [swaggymnia](https://github.com/mlabouardy/swaggymnia) which is now dead.*